aliechoes/pytorch-multichannel-data-template/README.md

 - [x] add documentation
 - [x] update the dataloader to be able to get different file formats
+- [ ] add options for augmentation from the config file
 - [ ] add GRAD-CAM
 - [x] add tensorboard
 - [ ] add config tracker in tensorboard